nashikun/ae-dty-chall/README.md

 ##Installing and running the project

 ### Installing the SSL certificate:
-In the `frontend/ssl`, install the ssl certificate
+Install the ssl certificate from the `frontend/ssl`folder.

 ### Starting the backend server
 Start `Redis` on port 6379